YazanGhunaim/TCP-Server/README.md

 VirtualBox: https://www.virtualbox.org/wiki/Downloads

-Tester: All version of the tester
+Tester: <a href="https://drive.google.com/drive/folders/1QzPyzZeLNWZhjtbaTGehyNu-zgHcInta?usp=sharing">All versions of the tester</a>

 The directory from the previous link contains directories with the various versions of the tester.
 Each directory has the version vX (where X is the number of the version).
 If you want to understand all secret messages, use the english version vX-EN.
 Always download the version with the greatest number X. Each directory consists of the following files:

-BI-PSI_tester_2021_vX.ova - OS image with tester as a virtual machine for VirtualBox psi-tester-2021-vX_x64.bz2 - Binary program of tester for linux (64-bit version) psi-tester-2021-vX_x86.bz2 - Binary program of tester for linux
+BI-PSI_tester_2021_vX.ova - OS image with tester as a virtual machine for VirtualBox

+psi-tester-2021-vX_x64.bz2 - Binary program of tester for linux (64-bit version)

+psi-tester-2021-vX_x86.bz2 - Binary program of tester for linux